PEM-Humboldt/ecoacoustics_eda/README.md

 ## 1. Acoustic sampling overview

 When collecting data in an acoustic sampling, sensors include in each file information that is critical for further analysis.
 In order to automate the retrieval of this data, a script was programmed in R language that goes through all the files in a directory, extracts the metadata and structures them into a comma-separated file, or csv.
 The files must be nested in a directory with the name of the location and a subdirectory with the name of the sampling point. **All files must be nested in a directory with the name of the location and a subdirectory with the name of the site.**.
-The script [audio_metadata_utilities.R](audio_metadata_utilities.R) has all the functionswhile the script [read_audio_metadata.R](read_audio_metadata.R) is an example that show how to use the functions to get the metadata and plot a figure.
+The script [audio_metadata_utilities.R](audio_metadata_utilities.R) has all the functions while the script [read_audio_metadata.R](read_audio_metadata.R) is an example that show how to use the functions to get the metadata and plot a figure.

 -	File name: fname_audio
 -	Sample rate: sample.rate